 3. Florence, Italy

-I had always imagined Florence to be a large city, but I was pleasantly surprised to arrive in the city and discover just how walkable it is.
-You instantly feel more intellectual as you roam the streets of Florence and professional opera singers and musicians are playing while you walk past.
-The Duomo, Ufizi, and the Ponte Vecchio are all just a short distance from each other, so grab a gelato (or three) and a prosciutto sandwich on the way to the sights and explore this culturally rich city.
+I had always imagined Florence to be a large city, but was pleasantly surprised to arrive and discover just how walkable Florence truly is.
+In fact, I would deem it to be one of the most pedestrian friendly cities in the world.
+I can’t quite describe why, perhaps it’s the architecture or just the idea of the Renaissance itself, but you instantly feel more intellectual as you roam the streets of Florence.
+Professional opera singers and musicians busk on the street while you go past.
+The Duomo, Uffizi, and the Ponte Vecchio are all just a short distance from each other, so grab a gelato (or three) and a prosciutto sandwich from All’ Antico Vinaio on the way to the sights and explore this culturally rich city.

 4. Bruges, Belgium

 The true essence of a fairy tale town, Bruges is the perfect size to get around on foot.
 The picturesque streets are filled with delicious chocolate shops, frite stands, and waffle stores which can all be washed down later with a Belgian beer at a quaint local bar.
 Check out all of the foodie goodness Belgium has to offer.
 Depending on the time of year, it can be quite cold so be sure to bundle up should you be walking around the streets in wintertime!